Menu

 Unexpected results often have fascinating historical explanations.
 Major events like Roman expansion, Arab conquests, Mongol invasions, and European colonization created genetic connections across regions.
 Small percentages may represent very distant connections or statistical uncertainty.

 Genetic ancestry and cultural identity don't always align perfectly.
 Random genetic inheritance, 2000 years of historical depth, ancient migrations, and undocumented family history all contribute to differences.
-Your genetic results complement—not replace—family history and cultural identity.
+Your genetic results complement, not replace, family history and cultural identity.

 Key limitations include reference population coverage, statistical uncertainty for small percentages, time resolution (2000 years analyzed as a whole), and the distinction between genetic and cultural identity.
 Results may change as databases expand and methods improve.